RAMANAN31/BCG_powerco_data_analytics_project/README.md

 Clone the repository to your local machine.

-Ensure you have Python and the required libraries installed (see requirements.txt).
+Ensure you have Python and the required libraries installed for analysis.

 Run the Jupyter notebooks in the /notebooks directory to reproduce the analysis and model building steps.